 Find out how to apply for or renew a manager's certificate and access information on training providers.

-At all times alcohol is being sold to the public in or from a licensed premise a certified Manager must be on duty and responsible for compliance with the Sale and Supply of Alcohol Act 2012.
+At all times alcohol is being sold to the public in or from licensed premises a certified manager must be on duty and responsible for compliance with the licence and the Sale and Supply of Alcohol Act 2012.

-If you are appointing a temporary manager due to staff changes, or an acting manager to cover staff leave, the notification of management change form must be completed and sent to the District Licensing Committee and Police.
+If you as a licensee are appointing a temporary manager due to staff changes, or an acting manager to cover staff leave, the notification of management change form must be completed and sent to the District Licensing Committee and Police.

-Prior to January 2017, if you completed your LCQ before December 2013 you needed to complete a Bridging Testas well.
-If you do have both of these certificates you can apply for your manager's certificate by including them with your application.
-For copies of, or any other information, concerning LCQ or Bridging Test certificates please contact Service IQ at www.ServiceIQ.org.nz
+Prior to January 2017, if you completed your LCQ before December 2013 you needed to complete a Bridging Test as well.
+If you have both of these certificates you can apply for your manager's certificate by including them with your application.
+For copies of these cerificates, or any other information concerning the LCQ or Bridging Test, please contact Service IQ at www.ServiceIQ.org.nz

 If you gained your LCQ before December 2013 but did not complete the Bridging Test before it was withdrawn by Service IQ in January 2017, you will need to undertake LCQ training again, and gain a new certificate.
 Please refer to the list of training providers mentioned above.